Minimum Coverage

 Definition

 Minimum Coverage refers to the lowest level of auto insurance Texas law allows a driver to maintain and still operate a vehicle legally.
 Under Texas Transportation Code §601.072, the statutory minimum is 30/60/25 liability — $30,000 per person for bodily injury, $60,000 per accident for bodily injury, and $25,000 for property damage.
 Minimum coverage pays only for injuries and damage the insured causes to others.
 It does not cover the insured's own vehicle, injuries, or medical bills.
-Minimum coverage is the least expensive option available, often starting near $42 per month in parts of DFW for drivers with clean records, which makes it attractive for older paid-off vehicles.
+Minimum coverage is the least expensive option available, starting at $28 per month at A-LA for qualifying drivers in DFW, which makes it attractive for older paid-off vehicles.
 However, if the insured causes a serious accident, any damages exceeding the policy's 30/60/25 limits become the driver's personal financial responsibility and can result in wage garnishment or civil judgment.

 Also available in Spanish: Ver en español